EVerest/everest-core/docs/source/explanation/hardware-drivers.rst

 Some controllers are supported natively by EVerest and require no additional work for Control Pilot, PLC, relay switching etc.

-TODO: Incomplete - which BSPs to list here?

 PHYTEC phyVERSO controller
 --------------------------